 Eastern Redbud Blossoms (Cercis canadensis)

-Fun Fact: Eastern Redbud Blossoms are a flowering member of the legume family, which includes peas, beans, and red clover.
+Fun Fact: Eastern redbud blossoms are a flowering member of the legume family, which includes peas, beans, and red clover.

 The redbud tree is sometimes referred to as the Judas tree, for Judas Iscariot, who is said to have hanged himself from a redbud tree after betraying Jesus.
 According to legend, the flowers on the tree were once white.
-After Judas’ suicide, the flowers turned red with shame.
+After Judas’ suicide, the flowers turned pink with shame.

 Where to Find It – The Eastern redbud variety is native to North America.
 It grows in USDA hardiness zones 4 to 9 in woodlands, and along rivers, and creeks.
 As an understory tree, it is often found on the edge of the woods among taller tree species.

 How To Identify – The beautiful pinkish-purple spring flowers bloom before the heart-shape leaves sprout.
 The pea-like flowers grow in clusters on the branches.
 This hardy tree species grows to an average height and width of 20 feet.

 Harvesting and Eating – If you have access to a redbud tree in bloom pick a blossom and eat it.
 You may be surprised how good it tastes.
 The sweet-sour flavor resembles dried, sweetened cranberries.
 Pick and collect the flowers right off the branch into a container.
 No cooking required to enjoy these beauties.
 Toss fresh redbud flowers in a salad with raw dandelion greens or spring salad greens to add a burst of color, flavor, and nutrients.
 Stir into cooked oatmeal or pancake batter.
 Redbud flowers can be infused in vinegar, dehydrated, or made into wine.

 Dandelion Greens (Taraxacum officinale)